 GoDMARC helps you find email vulnerabilities with real-time insights by running an attack simulator.
-The famous quote by Norman Schwarzkopf, “The more you sweat in peace, the less you bleed in war,” is widely used in military training as a way to indicate that all nations’ defenses must constantly train, exercise, and practice wargaming to prepare themselves for the worst war.
+The famous quote by Norman Schwarzkopf, “The more you sweat in peace, the less you bleed in war,” is widely used in military training as a way to indicate that all nations’ defences must constantly train, exercise, and practice wargaming to prepare themselves for the worst war.

 The same parlance applies in the cybersecurity realm – your email marketing team must constantly stay on guard to stop threats and prevent business loss.
 Unfortunately, your clients and employees are the most common targets for cyberattacks.